 So – DROs would pay to reduce pollution, drivers would pay the full costs of driving, and a clean air company would use powerful and proven social pressures to make sure money was available for pollution reduction.
 Is it ideal?
 Perhaps.
 Could it be better?
 Sure – those are just my ideas.
 In a free market, thousands of the best minds will be working to solve the problem of “free rider” pollution.
 If the problem can be solved, it will be.
 If it can’t, let’s stop using the government to pretend that it can!

 I liked your article, but the practical reality is that under anarchy, the few “evil” men would band together and plunder the “good” majority.
 How many well-armed, coordinated thugs would it take to ravage an unprotected populace – a few thousand?
-The good people simply go about their business, then one day, 2,000 armed evildoers sweep into an area, and have their way with it.
+The good people simply go about their business, then one day, two thousand armed evildoers sweep into an area, and have their way with it.
 Even if the general populace were armed, they could hardly stand up to a trained group like this.
-(BTW, this is what the gun lobby doesn’t seem to understand – if the government goes after them with 10,000 soldiers, a “well-armed militia” has not the ghost of a chance.)
+(By the way, this is what the gun lobby doesn’t seem to understand – if the government goes after them with ten thousand soldiers, a “well-armed militia” has not the ghost of a chance.)

-Eventually the good group might eliminate the evil group through sheer weight of numbers, but the former would probably lose men at a ratio of 10 to 1, since they will always be caught by surprise and fighting is not their stock-in-trade.
+Eventually the good group might eliminate the evil group through sheer weight of numbers, but the former would probably lose men at a ratio of ten to one, since they will always be caught by surprise and fighting is not their stock-in-trade.
 This would be repeated constantly and is obviously unacceptable.
-Isn’t this what Genghis Khan, and the Vikings, etc. were – essentially wandering thugs who plundered “good” civilizations?
+Isn’t this what Genghis Khan, and the Vikings, etc. were – essentially wandering thugs who plundered “good” civilisations?

 A private security force would be irresistibly tempted to assume the “evil group” role, I’m sure, so this is no solution.